 First-year College of Human Medicine students can apply online.

-Five to seven students will be selected into the R2D2 Scholars Program.
+Five to seven students will be selected for the R2D2 Scholars Program.

 Frequently Asked Questions.